 Understanding and Treating TMD in San Ramon, CA - TMJ Therapeutic Solutions

 The temporomandibular joint plays a significant role in facilitating oral function.
-From chewing and swallowing to even breathing, damage to this connective joint can negatively impact a patient’s oral functionality and encourage the onset of a number of other oral problems.
+Damage to this connective joint can negatively impact a patient’s functionality and encourage the onset of a number of dental problems.
 At New Age Dentistry, San Ramon TMJ dentist Dr. Sherry Steinmetz

 specializes in helping patients regain full dental function through comprehensive therapies and treatments.